GabrielWindy/Termm/README.md

 # Termm

+Dead and will no longer receive updates.
+Im not deleting for historical purposes only.

 Termm is a modifiable terminal made in Python.

 I made it so I can make my life easier when managing things up.